cshapard26/ECE1181/_pages/Lab6/Lab6.md

 While this new behavior is very useful, it is also very dangerous.
 You may move the program counter to a location it's not allowed to execute, or if it stops lining up with the four byte lines of code, that could cause problems that are very hard to identify.
 That second part is easy to find if you know what you're looking for. **The main thing to note is that the program counter must always be a multiple of four.** Luckily, we use hex numbers, so you can check if a number is divisible by four by checking if the hex number ends in 0, 4, 8, or c.
 If so, then your program counter is lined up correctly!

-I have simplified the steps for you below for organizational purposes.
-Remember, this is not a replacement for the lab guide, just a more readable way to phrase the information.
 If you need any help, be sure to ask a TA!

 # Explanations
 ## Step 1